Random Tensors and their Normal Distributions: Random tensors with Gaussian distributions

-Definition \ref{def: sndtensor} reduces to a general multivariate Gaussian distribution when $m=1$ and to a Gaussian matrix when $m=2$.
-We also note that a tensor $\A\in \T_{m,n}$ is a Gaussian tensor if $\A\bx^{m}$ follows a Gaussian distribution for every nonzero vector $\bx\in \R^{n}$.
+We note that the above definition for a general Gaussian tensor reduces to a multivariate Gaussian distribution when $m=1$ and to a Gaussian matrix when $m=2$.
+Obviously a tensor $\Z\in \T_{m,n}$ is a Gaussian tensor if $\Z\bx^{m}$ follows a Gaussian distribution for every nonzero vector $\bx\in \R^{n}$.
 The following theorem tells that each flattened matrix of an 3-order SND tensor along any direction is a SND matrix.